MaterializeInc/materialize/doc/user/content/ingest-data/postgres-alloydb.md

 {{% postgres-direct/before-you-begin %}}

+If you don't already have an AlloyDB instance, creating one involves several steps, including configuring your cluster and setting up network connections.
+For detailed instructions, refer to the [AlloyDB documentation](https://cloud.google.com/alloydb/docs).

 ## Step 1.
-Create an AlloyDB instance

-Creating an AlloyDB instance involves several steps, including configuring your cluster and setting up network connections.
-For detailed instructions, refer to the [AlloyDB documentation](https://cloud.google.com/alloydb/docs).

-## Step 2.
 Enable logical replication

 Materialize uses PostgreSQL's [logical replication](https://www.postgresql.org/docs/current/logical-replication.html) protocol to track changes in your database and propagate them to Materialize.

 For guidance on enabling logical replication in AlloyDB, see the [AlloyDB documentation](https://cloud.google.com/datastream/docs/configure-your-source-postgresql-database#configure_alloydb_for_replication).

+## Step 2.
+Create a publication

+{{% postgres-direct/create-a-publication-other %}}

 ## Step 3.
 Set up the AlloyDB Auth Proxy